Kakiooo/EnemyMovementLogic-For-XCom/README.md

 ## More Info
 -The Script uses unity package called AI Navigation to make enemy has the pathfinding ability, may need to install the package before using the Script.// _Nav_Enemy.destination = _sidePos; is to set the target position for enemy.
 <br/>-There is a state control for enemy but is not been used in this logic//ignore the *ActionPoolLoadIn() function and *enemyState variable is the state is not helpful to you
+<br/>-EnemySpell is the scriptableobject type for creating variant spell prefab for enemies
 ## Info for Example Project File
 ### Control
 -Left Mouse click for player to move (QTE shows up for player to have faster move).